vertexprivacy/Vertex-Privacy/README.md

 ---

-Built with 💚 by the LuminaZK team
+Built with 💚 by Vertex Privacy team